Ryukotsuki/Frame-Extractor/README.md

   (Standalone `.exe` coming soon)

 ## 💖 **Support and Contributions**
-If you enjoy **Window Mode Changer** and want to support its development, consider donating.
+If you enjoy **Frame Extractor** and want to support its development, consider donating.
 - [Donate via PayPal](https://paypal.me/Ryukotsuki?country.x=US&locale.x=en_US)

 Have questions or suggestions?
 Join our community Discord.